thojo0/steam-multiuser-compatdata-fix/README.md

 On Linux systems where multiple users share a common Steam library folder (e.g., on a separate drive), two main problems arise with Steam Play / Proton `compatdata` directories:

 1.  **Shared `compatdata` Directory & Conflicts:** Steam places the `compatdata` folder (containing Proton prefixes) *inside the shared library's* `steamapps` directory.
-When different users run games from this shared library, they all attempt to use the **exact same** prefix directories, leading to conflicts, corrupted prefixes, and overwritten settings/saves.
+When different users run games from this shared library, they all attempt to use the **exact same** prefix directories, leading to conflicts and overwritten settings/saves.
 2.  **Incorrect File Ownership:** As multiple users interact with the *same* files in the shared `compatdata` location, file ownership often becomes incorrect for the current user.
 Proton may then encounter permission errors, causing games to fail to launch.

 *(**Note on NTFS:** While this solution focuses on typical Linux filesystems, it *might* help with ownership issues on shared NTFS partitions, but this specific use case is untested.)*